aws/eks-anywhere/docs/content/en/docs/packages/emissary/addemissary.md

    {{% /alert %}}

 {{% alert title="Note" color="primary" %}}
 Operators can also leverage Ingress support provided by Isovalent that uses the standard Kubernetes Ingress resource definition, with an ingressClassName of cilium.
-This can be used for path-based routing and for TLS termination. (https://docs.cilium.io/en/stable/network/servicemesh/ingress/)
+This can be used for path-based routing and for TLS termination.
+See [Kubernetes Ingress Support](https://docs.cilium.io/en/stable/network/servicemesh/ingress/) for details
 {{% /alert %}}

 ## Install